 Gender, race,inequality, intersections of inequalities, intimate partner violence, incarceration, families

 Professor Angela J. Hattery, George Mason University (BA Carleton College, PHD University of Wisconsin-Madison) is a sociologist and serves as the Director of the Women & Gender Studies Program at George Mason University.
 Her research focuses on social stratification, gender, family, and race.
-She is the author of numerous articles, book chapters, and books, including her latest book Gender, Power and Violence: Responding to Sexual and Intimate Partner Violence in Society Today (2019), The Social Dynamics of Family Violence which was released in a 3rd edition in September 2019, Policing Black Bodies (October 2017), African American Families: Myths and Realities (2012/2016), Prisoner Reentry and Social Capital (2010), Interracial Intimacies (2009); Interracial Relationships (2009); Intimate Partner Violence (2008); African American Families (2007) and Women, Work, and Family (2001).
+She is the author of numerous articles, book chapters, and books, including her latest book Gender, Power and Violence: Responding to Sexual and Intimate Partner Violence in Society Today (2019), The Social Dynamics of Family Violence which was released in a 3rd edition in September 2019, Policing Black Bodies (January 2018), African American Families: Myths and Realities (2012/2016) , Prisoner Reentry and Social Capital (2010), Interracial Intimacies (2009); Interracial Relationships (2009); Intimate Partner Violence (2008); African American Families (2007) and Women, Work, and Family (2001).
 She teaches classes in gender and sexuality, intersections of race, class and gender, gender based violence and feminist methods.

 My current research is focused on Gender Based Violence in the family as well as in social institutions, including the military, prisons, the Catholic Church, fraternities and Sports.
 My research is grounded in intersectional theory, with an explicit focus on race, class, gender, and sexuality.

 The Social Dynamics of Family Violence (3rd Edition, Routledge 2019)

 Policing Black Bodies (Rowman & Littlefield, January 2018)

 African American Families: Myths and Realities (Rowman & Littlefield 2016)